element-hq/element-web/docs/labs.md

 Adds a "Message layout" section under `Settings -> Appearance`, where the user can select their preferred message layout (e.g. IRC or Modern).
 Additionally, adds a new "Message bubbles" layout.

-## Polls (`feature_polls`) [In Development]

-Polls are a way to gauge interest from your community about a certain topic with a simple voting mechanic within the message timeline.
-Note that this feature is currently under active development and therefore is entirely incomplete and may not work at all - it is not recommended for general use at this time.

-Bug reports, feature requests, etc are not currently accepted for this feature flag.
-A later stage of development will provide opportunities for feedback.

 ## Metaspaces (`feature_spaces_metaspaces`) [In Development]

 Metaspaces are automatically populated spaces you can enable in your Space panel.